ankraft/arduino-tools/HttpServer/README.md

 ## Limitations

 - Path matching for request handlers does not yet support wild cards.
 A path must be a precise match.
 - Only one request at a time can be processed.
+This also includes request argument parsing.
 - Only textual content can be returned in a request's answer, no binary data.